-When Should you Set Up the Nursery?
+When Should you Start to Organize A Nursery?

 Start organizing your nursery while you’re in your second trimester.
 Hopefully by that time, you’re past the morning sickness and fatigue, but don’t feel too uncomfortable to move around and decorate.
 The closer you get to your due date, the harder it will be to get things done!

 There may be items that you’re planning to register for and might not receive until later.
-If that’s the case, organize as much of the nursery as you can and fill in additional items after your shower.
+If that’s the case, organize as much of the nursery as you can and fill in additional items after your baby shower.
 Try to set up the big pieces of furniture while you’re still (somewhat) comfortable.

 How Do I Organize Baby’s STUFF?